godofthecrabz/CS283/3-ShellP1/questions.md

 - One topic you should have found information on is "redirection".
 Please provide at least 3 redirection examples that we should implement in our custom shell, and explain what challenges we might have implementing them.

     > **Answer**:  The Drexel Shell should implement redirection of STDIN, STDOUT, and STDERR.
-The challenges that come from redirection of standard input and output mainly are the redirecting output from a program to replace STDIN and the redirecting of the program output to another program.
-Temporary files would have to be created for passing the information between the two programs.
+The challenges that come from redirection of standard input and output are the redirecting of output from a program to replace STDIN and the redirecting of the program output to another program.
+Without some way to directly send data directly between programs, pipes, temporary files would have to be created for passing the information between the two programs.

 - You should have also learned about "pipes".
 Redirection and piping both involve controlling input and output in the shell, but they serve different purposes.
 Explain the key differences between redirection and piping.